Tom-Schueler/Tom-Schueler/README.md

 ### About Me
 I am a Game Engineer currently studying at the _School for Games (S4G)_.
 I am confident in working with Unity (C#) and Unreal Engine (C++).
 My main capabilities lie in Gameplay and GameSystem Programming, although I also have some experience in UI and Tools Programming.

 My [_Serializables_](https://github.com/KEKWdetlef) and [_Scene Management_](https://github.com/KEKWdetlef) Unity packages showcase my abilities in Tool and GameSystem Programming the best.
 My knowledge in Gameplay Programming is strongly underlined by the [_Combat Action Nodes_](https://github.com/KEKWdetlef) Unreal Engine Plugin.
-The projects just listed are part of my private GitHub.

 ### Projects